bitmark-inc/docs/learning-bitmark/quick-start/working-with-bitmarks/transferring-bitmarks.md

 * If using the Bitmark-CLI, [Payment on Bitmark-CLI](payment-for-bitmark-cli.md) tools must be ready.

-## Transferring Bitmarks using the Bitmark App
+## Transferring bitmarks using the Bitmark App

 To transfer a Bitmark Certificate using the Bitmark App: